ihciah/certain-map/README.md

 fn main() {
     let meta = MyCertainMap::new();

-    // The following line compiles fail since there's no UserName in the map.
+    // The following line fails to compile since there's no UserName in the map.
     // log_username(&meta);

     let meta = meta.param_set(UserName("ihciah".to_string()));